GregThib/ttrss-tumblr-gdpr/README.md

 Plugin for TT-RSS to workaround GDPR in Europe

 # INSTALLATION
-- Put the af_tumblr_gdpr into your plugins.local if you have (or plugins if not)
+- Put the tumblr_gdpr into your plugins.local if you have (or plugins if not)
-- Activate it in UI configurator, or by config.php for the whole instance
+- Activate it in the UI panel configurator, or by config.php for the whole instance
+- Optionnally add some domains hosted by Tumblr with another URI in : "prefs/config/Tumblr GDPR"